¼cupjalapeno, finely chopped, plus 8 slices for garnishpickled or fresh

 After your second fold, shape once more into a 8x4" rectangle, and straighten out the edges with your hands or a bench scraper.

-Cut the rectangle in half vertically, and then cut each half into 4 squares, for 8 biscuits in total.
-You could probably cut them smaller to make 10 biscuits, however I have tried this, and because they are so flakey and rise in the oven, they fall over if the base isn't wide enough.
+Cut the rectangle in half vertically, and then cut each half into 4 squares, for 8 biscuits in total.*

 When they're done, transfer to a wire rack, and let cool 10 minutes before eating.
 Enjoy!